Four Things Suicide Attempt Survivors Want You To Know

 The importance of talking openly about suicide is vital in supporting suicide attempt survivors.
 Providing an honest, and welcoming space where suicide isn’t considered taboo is necessary in order for attempt survivors to comfortably share their feelings and experience.
-As one survivor of suicide reveals in an article entitled, 7 Ways to Support Suicide Attempt Survivors, “When we don’t have healthy, compassionate conversations about suicide and survival, we ultimately discourage survivors from seeking out support.”
+As one survivor of suicide reveals in an article entitled, 7 Ways to Support Suicide Attempt Survivors (published on the Everyday Feminism website in April 2015), “When we don’t have healthy, compassionate conversations about suicide and survival, we ultimately discourage survivors from seeking out support.”

 2) Be Patient

 According to former CASP (Canadian Association for Suicide Prevention) board member Yvonne Bergmans, one of the most important things to remember when supporting a suicide attempt survivor is patience.
 Suicide attempt survivors may need different things at different times.
 They might want to be surrounded by people one day, yet choose to spend the next in total isolation.

 It sounds confusing, and remember that they are doing the best they know how to in that very moment, and remind yourself that in the life of a suicide attempt survivor, living moment to moment is a pretty big deal.
 Respect their decisions and check-in frequently to see if they could use a friend.
 Also keep an eye out for the warning signs for those at risk of suicide.